-This flag is set when a data overrun condition occurs.
+This bit will be set when a data overrun condition occurred.
 If not masked, an Error interrupt is pending while this flag is set.

 - 0 = No data overrun has occurred. - 1 = A data overrun has been detected.

 RXF - Receive Buffer Full